oenb/ecs/readme_EN.md

 Definition of constants and core methods.

 ##### Class ZCL_ECS_CORE_SERVICES:
-Provides with method FACTORY an object to use the methods PUT_OBJECT, GET_OBJECT and LIST_BUCKET_OBJECTS.
+Provides the method FACTORY, an object to use the methods PUT_OBJECT, GET_OBJECT and LIST_BUCKET_OBJECTS.

 ##### Exception Class ZCX_ECS_CORE_SERVICES:
 Error handling for core services.